ark-network/arkdev.info/docs/learn/concepts.md

 ### VTXO

 A Virtual UTXO or VTXO in short, it's a Bitcoin transaction output that can be spent off-chain and can be redeemed on-chain at any time.
-The VTXO is the leaf of the [VTXO tree](#vtxo-tree) commited by the [Shared Output](#shared-output) in the blockchain when the ASP broadcast his [round transaction](#round-transaction).
+A VTXO is a Bitcoin transaction output that is held by a user, but is not confirmed on the chain. is the leaf of the [VTXO tree](#vtxo-tree) commited by the [Shared Output](#shared-output) in the blockchain when the ASP broadcast his [round transaction](#round-transaction).
+The VTXO refers to a set of transactions owned by a user, whose validity cannot be revoked by anyone, allowing the user to create a specific UTXO on the blockchain if needed.

-The **VTXO script** is the last level of the [VTXO tree](#vtxo-tree).
+The **VTXO leaf script** is the last level of the [VTXO tree](#vtxo-tree).
 It should appear on-chain only if the VTXO owner decided to unilaterally exit the Ark.
 It has 2 tapscript closures:

 1. **Redeem** lets to spend the VTXO onchain after a CSV delay. the delay prevents the ASP to lost a VTXO spent off-chain.
 2. **Forfeit** expects both parties (owner and ASP) to sign the spending transaction.
 It is used to spend the VTXO off-chain.